-I am a tenure-track assistant professor at University of Toronto Mississauga.
-Before coming to Toronto, I was a postdoc in the Max Planck Institute and demi-ATER at Université Grenoble Alpes.
-I did my phD at Université Paris Diderot under the supervision of Marc Hindry.
+I am a tenure-track assistant professor at the University of Toronto.
+Before, I was a postdoc at the Max Planck Institute and demi-ATER at the Université Grenoble Alpes.
+I did my phD at the Université Paris Diderot under the supervision of Marc Hindry.

 My research interest lies in arithmetic geometry, at the intersection of arithmetic statistics and Diophantine geometry.
 I am interested in elliptic surfaces, or families of elliptic curves, and various related objects like root number and del Pezzo surfaces.
 A few years ago, I was more on the analytic side of number theory, but I seem to have moved to algebraic geometry tools in order to understand the distribution of rational points.
 Whatever the technique or the field, my passion lies in arithmetic.